Kilroy Realty Portfolio

 SUSTAINABILITY: LEED Gold & WELL Gold

-SECTOR: Commercial Office
+MARKET SECTOR: Commercial Office

 LOCATION: Downtown Los Angeles, CA, USA